 The Doll Festival is an unofficial, fun holiday in Japan, mostly for small girls.
 Girls arrange their collection of dolls for proud display on tiered stands in their living rooms.

 The 4th of March is Pound Cake Day.
-If the day has crept up on you caught you unawares so that you don't have time to make one, you could always sneak out to the grocery store.
+If the day once again has crept up on you leaving you with no time to make one, you could always sneak out to the grocery store.

 The 5th of March is Absinthe Day.
 If you've never sampled absinthe before, today could be a good day to finally explore the mystique and mystery around it.

 The 6th of March is Frozen Food Day; in fact, all of March is Frozen Food Month.

 The 7th of March is reputedly the day on which to enjoy a Crown Roast of Pork.